trailofbits/irene3/challenge-readmes/Chal10arm.md

 We can also notice based on the `ceilf((float R4)/7.F);` or through looking at Ghidra that R4 in this block currently holds the value of size.

-We now have enough information to develop a patch canidate.
+We now have enough information to develop a patch candidate.

 ### Patching